 The Rottweiler is a much misunderstood dog.
 While it is now known as a dog that can be violent and aggressive, when it was first bred in any real numbers in Germany, it was simply a dog that was used a great deal on farms and in other capacities as a working dog.
 This was down to its high activity levels that allowed it to be out all day running around doing as its master commanded.
-While it is true they need to be socialised early to avoid any form of aggression developing within them, they can actually be trained to be a calm and confident dog.
+While it is true they need to be socialized early to avoid any form of aggression developing within them, they can actually be trained to be a calm and confident dog.

 A Rottweiler’s strength means that as a breed they are often used as a police dog or within the military, but due to a protective nature Rottweilers can actually make a fantastic family companion – when that family has taken the time out to train their pet properly.
 It is when they are not trained well, and are brought up in a violent or aggressive environment, that they can become dangerous themselves.
 In fact, some people have been known to encourage this so they can be used in dog fights for money.

-By mixing a Rottweiler with another dog, families do not necessarily diminish the need to train a Rottweiler to be well behaved, however it is a good opportunity to bring some other characteristics into a pooch that are also favourable in another breed.
+By mixing a Rottweiler with another dog, families do not necessarily diminish the need to train a Rottweiler to be well behaved, however it is a good opportunity to bring some other characteristics into a pooch that are also favorable in another breed.
 In this guide we look at seven mix breed dogs that have all been crossed with a Rottweiler.
 If you are thinking about buying a dog for your home, and are at least a little bit interested in Rottweilers, this will be an invaluable read.
 Deciding to buy a new dog is a big decision and potential owners need to balance whether their potential dog will really suit their lifestyle.
 In weighing up a dog’s needs as well as your own, you ensure that both you and your future dog will lead a happy life together.

 The Rottweiler Siberian Husky Mix or Rottsky